 Guardian ad litems play important roles in many custody cases.
 The recommendations of Alpharetta guardian ad litems often form the basis of many custody arrangements.
 However, sometimes the investigations of guardian ad litems are inadequate, and their recommendations may reflect that.
 When that happens, it may be important to take steps to challenge the recommendations.

-Regardless of whether you are wondering about the role of a guardian ad litem’s recommendations or looking to challenge an investigation, a skilled custody lawyer can help.
-They can advocate for your interests throughout the process of the guardian ad litem’s investigation to make sure you reach a fair agreement.
+Regardless of whether you are wondering about the role of a guardian ad litem’s recommendations or looking to challenge an investigation, a skilled lawyer on our team can help.
+We can advocate for your interests throughout the guardian ad litem’s investigation to make sure you reach a fair agreement.

-A common recommendation that a guardian ad litem will make to the court is which parent should have primary child custody.
-There are also smaller issues that a guardian can make a recommendation on, such as which parent should have final decision-making on certain issues.
+A common recommendation that a guardian ad litem will make to the court is which parent should have primary physical custody of the child.
+There are also smaller issues that a guardian can make a recommendation on, such as which parent should have final decision-making rights on certain issues.
 An example would be a child who has a medical issue or some sort of special need.
 The guardian might talk to doctors and the parents and then make a recommendation to the court.